 - It is more demanding and more restrictive; Material Design requires more time and therefore more graphic work.

 - Building on the physical world: Material design is inspired by the physical world and its textures that reflect light and cast shadows.
 The material surfaces thus reproduce the mediums of paper and ink.

-- Creating a memorable graphic design: This graphic style that is ideal for Responsive Design.
-Impacting the choice of typography, grids, space, scale, color and imagery, etc. to create a graphic hierarchy, that immerses users in a remarkable and memorable digital experience.
+- Creating a memorable graphic design: This graphic style is ideal for Responsive Design.
+Impacting the choice of typography, grids, space, scale, color, and imagery, etc. to create a graphic hierarchy, that immerses users in a remarkable and memorable digital experience.